kylejones200/psis_4700_applied_ai/webslides/topic_Modeling-Has-Changed.md

 ## Example: Language

-Old: train logistic regression on word frequencies.
+Old: train logistic regression on word frequencies
-New: query embeddings from GPT or BERT.
+New: query embeddings from GPT or BERT
 The meaning exists in vector space, not in a coefficient table

 > Concrete examples illustrate abstract concepts and show how ideas apply in practice.
 Pay attention to what made these particular cases succeed or fail.